jyc5331/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator Starter Code:

+This repository contains a site that will generate a random password for the user